 The iconic water tower sits atop a substantial pocket of pollution and has always been slated to be removed during part of the remediation effort.
-What was in question was the cooperation we could expect in saving that structure (if the condition of the tower allows it) and rebuilding it in the future, or creating a replica tower.
+What was in question was the cooperation we could expect in saving that structure (if possible) and rebuilding it in the future, or creating a replica tower.
 To that end, we are pleased that AR has agreed to price out a full removal of the water tower and contribute those monies to the Village if we determine that the structure is sound enough to be saved and can be brought down in an orderly fashion to be rebuilt in the future.
 This would need to be done in a reasonably expeditious way that would not interfere with the remediation of the waterfront.

-Additionally, we are very pleased to report that AR is also dedicating up to \$1,350,000 in matching funds to help either restore or create a new water tower on the site.
+Additionally, we are very pleased to report that AR is also dedicating up to \$1,350,000 in matching funds to help either restore or create a new water tower on the site, to be paid out starting when a contract to restore or replace the water tower has been signed.

 Ultimately, the fate of the water tower belongs in the hands of Village residents.
 To that end, the Village will soon determine whether the tower is structurally sound enough to take down and preserve for eventual restoration.
 We will be doing this shortly.
 Then, we will seek public input on the fate of the water tower via a village vote that will ask if the public wants the water tower restored (if that is an option), replaced, or not replaced and also if that should be something the Village should pay for.
-This process would unfold over the first half of this year so we could decide in time so that it does not interfere with the remediation efforts expected to start next year.
+This process would unfold over the first half of this year so we could have a determination in time so that it does not interfere with the remediation efforts expected to start next year.